MoA: Supporting Native American Communities

 While donating to the Massachusetts Center for Native American Awareness can help with myriad programming and events, a big focus for the center is education.
 MCNAA’s website explains that American Indians attend post-secondary education at a rate of 17% in comparison to 60% among the total US population.
 Donations will help the center reach its 2021 goal of awarding scholarships to 10 Native American college students for books, college supplies, meals, and transportation fees.

 The Chicago area is located on the ancestral lands of various Indigenous tribes.
 Informed public education and awareness building is critical to the implementation of indigenous rights, and that is everyone's responsibility.
-We can learn how to best support the many nations through local organizations like the Chi-Nations Youth Council, UNITY Midwest, American Indian Center, and Chicago American Indian Community Collaborative—each doing their unique part to foster cultural awareness, and strengthen the community through activism and volunteerism, and education.
+We can learn how to best support the many nations through local organizations like the UNITY Midwest, American Indian Center, and Chicago American Indian Community Collaborative—each doing their unique part to foster cultural awareness, and strengthen the community through activism and volunteerism, and education.

 Since 1983, The Denver Indian Center has been an urban cultural gathering center for the American Indian and Alaska Native community in the Mile High.
 They focus on providing programs that aim to empower families and celebrate Native culture.
 Volunteers can help with everything from assisting with their food bank to volunteering with elders.
 The Denver Indian Family Resource Center is focused on supporting American Indian and Alaska Native children and families by providing culturally responsive services.
 While they are not currently offering volunteer opportunities, you can support them through donations and by staying informed via their email list.